 By Texas Homesteader ~

-Now I suppose that box of wafers wouldn’t cost much money.
-But on top of keeping on a pretty tight budget, I’m an eco-girl. (and maybe more-so even!)
+On top of keeping our Homestead on a pretty tight budget, I’m an eco-girl.
 I try to reduce trash coming into our home whenever possible.
+PREcycling, bebe!

-So I went searching online for a recipe.
-One that would be easy and delicious enough to add to this website. (which I admit, I full-on use as my own online cookbook, y’all!)
+I want vanilla wafer cookies that would are easy and delicious enough to add to this website. (which I admit, I fully use as my own online cookbook, y’all!)

-The first few recipes I stumbled upon seemed a little, I dunno, fussy?
+Some vanilla wafer recipes seem a little, I dunno, fussy?
 Separated egg whites?
 Powdered sugar?
 Piping bags?

 Oh no, that’s not the way I roll, y’all.
 I want something that tastes delicious but is still EASY in the kitchen.
 You too?
 Read on, dear friends.